PART 6

 The surfaces being treated and the materials being applied dictate preparation needs.
 Professional standards include many different types of preparation.
 Each one has its own equipment, costs, and use cases – some projects might use only a few or just one type of preparation.

-These steps are the foundation that ensure your paint job will look great and last longer.
+These steps are the foundation that ensures your paint job will look great and last longer.

 The major techniques to look for include the following:

-On the other end of the scale, sand blasting is the most abrasive form of surface preparation.
+5. Sandblasting: On the other end of the scale, sandblasting is the most abrasive form of surface preparation.
 It can be used on walls and ceilings either inside or outside.
 It is great at removing paint, especially on concrete surfaces.
 It can also be used on tanks.

 How To Know You’re Getting The Right Surface Preparation For The Job